logrange/website/blog/introduction.md

 ### Data aggregation problem
 Data aggregation could be a challenge due to the amount of the machine-generated data.

 For example, most of log aggregating solutions offer powerful tools like full-text search, which requires data preprocessing (indexing).
-Data indexing is resource-costly process, so to make the tool be able to work at all, it is asked to reduce amount of the logs to be stored.
+Data indexing is a resource-costly process, so to make the tool be able to work at all, it is asked to reduce amount of the logs to be stored.
 The full-text search may be not needed at all, but the logs were cut because of the indexing cost.
 It doesn’t seem very reasonable...

 ![](assets/introduction/pic2.png)